Interview with Ray Sullivan

 How did Project: Evil come to be?

-- I was wandering past the TV one afternoon and caught the end of a James Bond movie, one of the Seventies Dodgy Moore affairs where Bond is running amok with henchmen and women in pyjamas falling over handrails obviously too low to satisfy the Health and Safety at Work Act.
+• I was wandering past the TV one afternoon and caught the end of a James Bond movie, one of the Seventies Dodgy Moore affairs where Bond is running amok with henchmen and women in sh!t coloured pyjamas falling over handrails obviously too low to satisfy the Health and Safety at Work Act.
 I wondered to myself, as I took in the missile launching facilities and ludicrously vulnerable abort button, how would you go about project managing that installation?

 It appears there's a lot to it, from massaging the ego of the project sponsor (if you wish to survive) to preventing the communications director (in this case the dyslexic rapper Doggy Slippy Doo) blurting out that you're a fraud.